jsbarragan796/instafight/README.md

-# NOMBRE
+# Instafight
 ## Description
 This is a web application let you make a fight between instagram accounts, who has the most number of recent likes wins, let the fight begin!!.
-This was my hour and half midterm exam of my sprint 2018
+This was my  midterm exam of my sprint 2018
 [Web development](http://johnguerra.co/classes/webDevelopment_spring_2018/)
 at [Uniandes](https://www.uniandes.edu.co).